 Traditionally reserved as a self-promotional tool for executive-level professionals and the C-Suite, the professional bio has evolved to cater more to the digitally-driven marketing needs of job seekers across all levels, who are looking for an innovative and polished way to market themselves in a saturated job market.

 A bio is essentially a brief professional summary that tells a story about your career progression in 1-2 pages.
-It can be adapted to stand on its own as a marketing piece, function as a supplement to your resume or cover letter, or be utilized for web to fit your website, social media profiles, or About.me page.
-It can also be used to credit you in things like guests posts or interviews.
+It can be adapted to stand on its own as a marketing piece, function as a supplement to your resume or cover letter, or be utilized to fit your website, social media profiles, or LinkedIn profile.
+It can also be used to credit you in things like guest’s posts or interviews.

 Given the diversity of networks and tools job seekers use these days for marketing purposes, it may be necessary to have different versions of your bio to fit the appropriate platform and audience.

 The Full Bio (1-2 pages)

 The full bio is the traditional format, longer and more extensively detailed around not only your expertise but your career progression and growth.
 Where are you now, where have you been, and where are you going?
 Here’s an example.